shrustysingh01/hello-world/README.md

 5. Dream it.
 Wish it.
 Do it.
 6. Success doesn’t just find you.
 You have to go out and get it.
 7. The harder you work for something, the greater you’ll feel when you achieve it.
-9. Don’t stop when you’re tired.
+8. Don’t stop when you’re tired.
 Stop when you’re done.
-10. Wake up with determination.
+9. Wake up with determination.
 Go to bed with satisfaction.
-11. Do something today that your future self will thank you for.
+10. Do something today that your future self will thank you for.
-12. Little things make big days.
+11. Little things make big days.
-13. It’s going to be hard, but hard does not mean impossible.
+12. It’s going to be hard, but hard does not mean impossible.
-14. Don’t wait for opportunity.
+13. Don’t wait for opportunity.
 Create it.
-15. The key to success is to focus on goals, not obstacles.
+14. The key to success is to focus on goals, not obstacles.
-16. Sometimes we’re tested not to show our weaknesses, but to discover our strengths.
+15. Sometimes we’re tested not to show our weaknesses, but to discover our strengths.
-17.Dream it.
+16. Dream it.
 Believe it.
 Build it.